liukkotimo/discord-playbot/README.md

 # playBot

+Ddiscord bot to play music in voice channel from youtube.
+This is intended to be used in our private server so all is in finnish, excep commands.

-playBot soittaa Discordissa käyttäjän äänikanavalla YouTube-videoiden ääniraitoja.
+playbot soittaa Discordissa käyttäjän äänikanavalla YouTube-videoiden ääniraitoja.

 ## Komennot